 The complex care field supports people with multiple physical, behavioral health, and social needs who often experience fragmented, inadequate, and high-cost care.
 Due to wide programmatic variation and a lack of rigorous research and evaluation efforts, it is difficult to discern what makes successful complex care programs effective.
 The COVID-19 pandemic, which shed light on existing gaps in care, and the release of high-profile complex care studies in recent years have created new momentum for establishing a patient-centered research agenda to guide complex care efforts that prioritize the experiences and expertise of patients with complex health and social needs.

-With funding from the Patient-Centered Outcomes Research Institute (PCORI), the Center for Health Care Strategies (CHCS) is developing a complex care research agenda centered around the experiences and expertise of patients with complex needs.
-Using a rapid cycle learning approach to co-create a patient-centered set of research priorities, the project convenes patients, researchers, and clinical leaders to:
+With funding from the Patient-Centered Outcomes Research Institute (PCORI), the Center for Health Care Strategies (CHCS) developed a complex care research agenda centered around the experiences and expertise of patients with complex needs.
+Using a rapid cycle learning approach to co-create a patient-centered set of research priorities, the project convened patients, researchers, and clinical leaders to:

 - Generate and prioritize key research questions to drive a patient-centered complex care research agenda;